 No, your spouse may not immediately inherit your property if you die without a last will.
 Usually, if your property passes through intestate succession and you are married with children, your spouse receives a spousal share of your estate.
 The amount of a spousal share can vary depending on your state’s laws.

 Over the past several years, do-it-yourself last wills have become popular.
-However, you should be cautious about adding a DIY last will to your estate plan, as laws regarding estate planning are complex and can vary widely by state.
-Some common issues with DIY last wills include:
+However, you should be cautious about DIY last wills and testaments, as laws regarding estate planning are complex and can vary widely by state.
+Some common issues with DIY last wills and testaments include:

-• A licensed attorney does not usually review them.
+- A licensed attorney does not usually review DIY last wills and testaments.

-• If you have a blended family or children who are not yet legal adults, or you own a second home or a business, a DIY will may not address all of your unique needs.
+- If you have a blended family or children who are not yet legal adults, or you own a second home or a business, a DIY last will and testament may not address all of your unique needs.

 Despite the fact that everyone would benefit from having a will, the majority of Americans have not yet put together any type of estate plan.
 Consult a qualified estate planning attorney in your area to discuss how to get the most out of your estate plan.